 The worst risks facing humans used to be natural catastrophes.
-In the wake of Ulrich Beck's book (1986), we have learned to talk about "risk society," as any modernizing of society as a process involving considerable risk.
-In this new climate of risk, a series of preliminary consonances that we will know as "the present standpoint of science," will eventually sort out glooms and dooms from real risks.
+In the wake of a book by Ulrich Beck (1986), we have learned to talk about "risk society" as any modernizing of society by new technology as a process involving considerable risk.
+In this new cultural climate of risk, a series of preliminary consonances that we will know as "the present standpoint of science," will eventually sort out glooms and dooms from real risks.
 Beck and his followers tend to treat the very progress of science as an increase in humanity's risks and anxieties.
 The fact is that science also continues to relieve humanity of numerous risks, as well as superstitions about risks, which through the ages have caused unnecessary anxieties, sufferings, and premature deaths.